 If it's the second one, you don't need a better scraper.
 You need an agent.

 TinyFish is a web agent platform that runs AI agents on remote browsers at scale.
-You describe a goal in natural language, and the platform handles login, navigation, anti-bot protection, dynamic page interaction, and structured data return — all through a single API call.
+You describe a goal in natural language, and the platform handles login, navigation, infrastructure-level handling, dynamic page interaction, and structured data return — all through a single API call.
 No assembling Playwright + proxy service + LLM + retry logic.
 No maintaining CSS selectors that break when a site updates its layout.

 The platform runs on four layers that work together: Search API finds URLs, Fetch API extracts content, Browser API handles dynamic interaction via CDP, and Web Agent completes multi-step tasks.
 One API key, one credit pool, one dashboard.